osiom/matteoosio.me/README.md

 - Open Source and Open Data principles
 - Sustainable technology solutions
 - Decentralized systems for community empowerment

+All of this as an alternative to the [Capitalist Realism](https://en.wikipedia.org/wiki/Capitalist_Realism)

 ## 📫 Contact